uaineteine/duck_db_template/readme.md

 ### WHAT IT WILL NOT DO

-It will not make folders and directories needed, which is a shame as adding new databases would be very easy.
-Hence this is a planned feature.
+It will not create your initial data or tables.
+It is planned it will generate your tables and variable types from a csv.